Getting started with MQTT on Android using Mosquitto

 In the “Coding the Android application” section, I will show how to use Android Studio to create a new project and to utilize the debugging features.

-Configuring the Mosquitto MQTT Broker
+Configuring the Mosquitto MQTT broker

-Click the client icon on the left bar to open the client configuration menu, then on the “New Client” button to open the client creation panel:
+Click the client icon on the left bar to open the client configuration menu, then on the “New Client” button to open the client creation panel.

-Create a client with the username “Android,” set the password to “android_pwd,” and click on save to create the client.
+Next, create a client with the username “Android,” set the password to “android_pwd,” and click on save.
+Then set the specific role to “client.”

 With the configuration now complete, the next chapter shows how to integrate MQTT into the Android application.